-Step 4: Create a pitch about what you expect to get out of your sabbatical
+Step 4: Create a pitch about what you expect to get out of your leave of absence

 This is the most important step in this list.
 If there is one thing you take away from this article, make sure it’s this one.

 Your employer needs to be convinced that taking a sabbatical will benefit you in your work role as well as your company as a whole.
 Granting you a sabbatical is an investment for your employer.
 Make sure the return of the investment is clear and attractive enough.